Is a Detoxification Program Necessary?

 When it comes to withdrawal from alcohol, benzodiazepines (like Valium or Ativan), heroin, and prescription opioids like Hydrocodone, Oxycodone, and Fentanyl, medical detox is almost always recommended.

-Loved ones may not have an accurate sense of what an addict has been using, and his or her self-assessment may not be accurate.
+Loved ones may not have an accurate sense of what a person has been using, and his or her self-assessment may not be accurate.
 For example, it is very rare that a patient needs medical detox from cannabis.
 However, synthetic marijuana is saturated with toxic chemicals that can make withdrawal problematic.
 Bringing professionals in early can limit some of the danger that comes with this process.

-We encourage anyone who has been using to undergo an evaluation by a qualified, licensed addiction expert to assess their individual situation.
+We encourage anyone who has been abusing drugs / alcohol to undergo an evaluation by a qualified, licensed addiction expert to assess their individual situation.